What does a 50 KW home battery cost?

 Is a 50 kWh home battery suitable for me?

-A 50 kWh battery is ideal for households with high energy consumption, such as homes with electric heating systems, electric vehicles, or many electrical appliances.
+A 50 kWh battery is ideal for households with high energy consumption, such as homes with electric heating systems, electric vehicles, or many electric appliances.
 This capacity can be sufficient to store energy for several days, depending on your usage and solar panel production.
-For smaller households, a battery with a lower capacity might be more suitable and cost-effective.
+For smaller households, a battery with lower capacity might be more suitable and cost-effective.

-How to make an informed decision?
+How to make an informed choice?

 To choose the right battery: